-Rookie All Star Award Highest Rookie Seed Award Fourth place in Qualifying Rounds #1 Safety Pit Recognition
+Rookie All Star Award, Highest Rookie Seed Award, Fourth place in Qualifying Rounds and #1 Safety Pit Recognition

 Congratulations to all of the students, parents, mentors and friends who showed such outstanding sportsmanship and gracious professionalism throughout the entire Portland and St Louis Championship tournaments.
 We received lots of compliments from other teams and tournament officials and won some awards:

 Rookie All Star Award - celebrates the rookie team exemplifying a young but strong partnership effort, as well as implementing the mission of FIRST to inspire students to learn more about science and technology.

 Highest Rookie Seed - for outstanding robot performance.
 Celebrates the highest-seeded rookie team at the conclusion of the qualifying rounds.

 Rookie of the Year Awards from Teams Phred 847 and TeraViks 3145

 Oregon State University FIRST Scholarship to Quentin Luvaas

 #1 Safety Pit Recognition - for a safe, clean and organized pit and crew work